amitkumardube/terraform/README.md

     - This guide is designed for GCP.
 For other cloud providers please check terrafrom documentation at <a>https://learn.hashicorp.com/terraform.
     - Almost all the terraform providers are written in golang.
     - Providers are binaries.
 They work with terraform CLI to make respective API calls to provision the infra.
+- Provisioner - They are executed after a resource a created or before a resource is destroyed.
 - Resource - The list of resources you like to create.
 In this guide we created a VPC network ,  a compute instance , a random number and a google storage bucket.
 - Module - module provides reusability to your code. you define it once like templates and then just pass values to get desired result.
+    - Modules are of 2 types : local and global.
+We used a local module in this guide.
+    - Local modules are the modules which reside on the same machine as your other terraform config files.
+    - Global modules resize in a certral registry like terrafrom registry - https://registry.terraform.io/
 - Output - output returns the values after creation of resources
+- Terraform CLI - Basic commands are init , plan , apply and destroy.

 <b> how to use this guide? </b>